T-LES/alx-low_level_programming/0x00-hello_world/README.md

 Script in 3-name compiles a C file and creates an executable named cisfun.

-Script in 4-puts.c use the fonction puts() to print a word.
+Script in 4-puts.c use the fonction puts() to print a sentence.

+Script in 5-printf.c use the function printf() to print a sentence.